DanielKrawisz/data/doc/standard.md

 * Types, functions, and member functions are written `like_this`.
 * Namespaces may have any format style.

-## Core
+## Functional Data Structures

-Core is a headers-only library focused on functional data structures.
+A headers-only library focused on functional data structures.

 The data library supports the following data structures: